bradsaav/MovieDatabase/README.md

  ![View All Movies Option](https://github.com/cs100/final-project-team-of-people/blob/master/screenshots/viewAllMovies.jpg)
  ![Quit Program Option](https://github.com/cs100/final-project-team-of-people/blob/master/screenshots/qExitsProgram.jpg)
  ## Installation/Usage

  > To install the application, run the git clone command and run "git clone --recursive https://github.com/cs100/final-project-team-of-people.git"
+ > Once you have cloned the repository, open up your terminal and switch to the src directory by running "cd src".
+Now that we are in the src directory run    "cmake .", "make", and finally "./runProgram".
+The program will then ask you for a username, you can type any username you'd like.
+From there all you       have to do is follow the menu instructions to perform the actions you'd like.
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ > We tested our program using Google Test and validated our output through Main.
+We created test for most of our classes in order to validate all the        functions that return a value/object.
+For the functions that do not return anything, we tested their behavior by creating sample objects/variables and     validating whether the member variables were equivalent to the expected equality through "cout".

  ## Valgrind Run
  ![Valgrind run](https://github.com/cs100/final-project-team-of-people/blob/master/screenshots/ValgrindRun.jpg)